Vang Pao: Coup d'état conspiracy

 On 15 June 2007, defendants were indicted by a grand jury and an 11th man was arrested in connection with the alleged plot.
-The defendants face possible life prison terms for violation of the U.S. Neutrality Act and various weapons charges.
+The defendants faced possible life terms for violation of the U.S. Neutrality Act and various weapons charges.
 Vang and the other Hmong were initially denied bail by the California federal court, which cited each of them as a flight risk.
 Since the 4 June 2007 federal raid, the arrests became the subject of mounting criticism.
 His fellow friends, including Hmong, Mienh, Lao, Vietnamese, and Americans individuals who knew Vang protested the arrests, rallying in California, Minnesota, Michigan, North Carolina and Wisconsin.
 Several of Vang's high-level U.S. supporters criticized the California court that issued the arrest warrants.
 In 2009 all of the federal charges against Vang Pao were dropped.

 Prior to his arrest, Vang was scheduled to have an elementary school in Madison, Wisconsin named after him, a proposal that met with opposition over historian Alfred W. McCoy's allegations that Vang had been involved in war crimes and drug trafficking, with Hmong scholars Gary Yia Lee and Jane Hamilton-Merritt, as well as former Air America Association president Jack Knott, strongly disputing his claims.
 Pao's June 2007 arrest later led the Madison School to reopen discussion on the school's naming.
 On 18 June 2007, the Madison Metropolitan School District Board of Education voted to drop Vang's name from the new school, in light of the federal charges against him and the previous allegations.
 Nonetheless, in 2012 another school district, the Fresno Unified School District, voted unanimously to name a new elementary school after him the year after his passing.